Call of Duty: Black Ops — Cold War multiplayer will be frenetic

 One mode we didn’t play: Fireteam.
 In these 40-player battles, 10 teams of four players each take on each other in big battles on larger maps involving land, sea, and air vehicles.
 The first Fireteam game type is called Dirty Bomb, and details will come out later.
 In Fireteam, you can spawn on a player who isn’t in direct combat, such as you do in EA’s rival Battlefield series.
 The presentation today showed that your job as a squad is to pick up a small nuke, extract the plutonium, set it off, and deposit the plutonium amid a radioactive battlefield.
 That’s not so plausible, but it does sound like fun.

 The maps will include such designs as three lanes, where you have three avenues of attack, and open combat spaces to unique large-scale maps that weave infantry and vehicle combat together.
 Black Ops: Cold War will also offer a Battle Pass system and deliver a steady stream of free post-launch content, including multiplayer maps and modes.
-It’ll also have a schedule of in-game community events.
+It will also have a schedule of in-game community events.

 Gear and vehicles

-The weapons comes from the 1980s, and it will include staples such as the Soviet AK-47 assault rifle.
+The weapons comes from the 1980s, including staples such as the Soviet AK-47 assault rifle.
 You can create your own loadout with the familiar Create-a-Class system, though it has been simplified and made more flexible.
 You can have up to four Wildcard devices that add customization to your abilities.
 With Gunsmith, you can create 54 different weapon attachments over eight attach points.
 You earn these attachments along the way as you play more rounds.
 You can look up the stats on your weapon any time.

 One of the changes made in honor of the Noobs, or new players, is that your Scorestreaks are no longer lost when you die.
 If you get three kills in a row, then get shot, you don’t lose the ability to rack up Scorestreak points.
 You can keep earning them as you get kills until you earn a major Scorestreak.
 The small ones include a remote-controlled explosive mini-car or a spy plane, while the bigger ones are bombing runs or artillery strikes.